 For Pratt students: Pratt students must have a minimum 3.0 GPA in order to receive conditional approval to study away, and they must maintain a 3.0 minimum GPA in order to be allowed to participate in a study away program.

 A student who is on academic or disciplinary probation or who does not meet academic continuation requirements will not be permitted to study abroad/away during the period the sanction is in effect, regardless of the student's acceptance to a program.
-Upon submission of the General Application questionnaire, the GEO will conduct a check of a student's academic and disciplinary record to determine eligibility to study away from Duke or, in the case of a non-Duke student, will request such information from their home institution.
+Upon submission of the General Application questionnaire, GEO will conduct a check of each student's academic and disciplinary record to determine eligibility to study away from Duke or, in the case of a non-Duke student, will request such information from their home institution.

-Students may not apply to study abroad/away programs while suspended from Duke.
+Students may not apply to study abroad/away programs while suspended from Duke or their home institution.

-As a participant on a Duke-approved or Duke-administered study abroad/away program, each student is a representative of Duke University, his or her home institution, and the United States, and should conduct himself or herself in a manner that reflects favorably on all.
+As a participant on a Duke-approved or -administered study abroad/away program, each student is a representative of Duke University, their home institution, and the United States, and should conduct themselves in a manner that reflects favorably on all.

 Duke Community Standard: Duke students remain subject to the behavioral requirements set forth in the Duke Community Standard (the “Standard”) while participating on a study abroad/away program.
 While participating on a Duke-administered program, non-Duke students are also subject to the Standard.
 Duke may terminate a student’s participation in the program if Duke determines, in its sole discretion, that: a) student has violated the Standard, b) continued student participation in the program poses a risk to the health, safety or welfare of the student or others, or c) continued student participation in the program session will materially disrupt the program.
 In such an event, the student agrees to leave the program and the student will not receive a refund or academic credit for the program.

-Compliance with Laws: While on a Duke-administered program, students must comply with all applicable laws and regulations.
-If the program takes place outside of the United States, students are required to comply with all laws and regulations of the host country and city, including those regarding required travel documents such as obligations to obtain visas and study permits.
-It is the sole responsibility of the student to obtain the necessary permissions to enter or remain in a country) and laws with respect to the purchase, possession or consumption of alcohol or illicit drugs.
+Compliance with Laws: While on a program, students must comply with all applicable laws and regulations.
+If the program takes place outside of the United States, students are required to comply with all laws and regulations of the host country and city, including those regarding required travel documents such as obligations to obtain visas and study permits (it is the sole responsibility of the student to obtain the necessary permissions to enter or remain in a country) and laws with respect to the purchase, possession or consumption of alcohol or illicit drugs.
 If Duke determines that a student has violated a law while participating on a Duke-administered program, Duke will terminate the student’s participation in the program.
 For Duke-approved programs, Duke will terminate its involvement with regard to the students’ participation on the program.